Poppulo

 Broadly speaking, consistent and open communication across an organization ensures all employees, from senior management to entry-level staff, understand the company's goals and culture, as well as how it presents itself to its customers and clients.
 In this open environment, feedback is encouraged and sought out, either through face-to-face meetings or regular surveys.

-A Business Outlook study revealed that US workers send and receive an average of 1,798 messages each day via telephone, email, faxes, papers, and face-to-face communications, while a number of industry experts estimate that the average business executive spends three-quarters of their day engaged in oral or written communication.
+A Business Outlook study revealed that US workers send and receive an average of 1,798 messages each day via telephone, email, faxes, papers, and face-to-face communications, while a number of industry experts estimate that the average business executive spends three-quarters of their day engaged in oral communication or written communication.
 What we're seeing is that the need for good communication isn't exclusive to one or two sectors, it's vital at every level of every role, in every organization.

 The best on communications delivered weekly to your inbox.

-UPCOMING WEBINAR – OCTOBER 25TH
+UPCOMING WEBINAR – APRIL 4TH

 View more